 CIRCOR International wasn't profitable in the last twelve months, it is unlikely we'll see a strong correlation between its share price and its earnings per share (EPS).
 Arguably revenue is our next best option.
-When a company doesn't make profits, we'd generally expect to see good revenue growth.
-That's because it's hard to be confident a company will be sustainable if revenue growth is negligible, and it never makes a profit.
+Generally speaking, companies without profits are expected to grow revenue every year, and at a good clip.
+Some companies are willing to postpone profitability to grow revenue faster, but in that case one does expect good top-line growth.

 A Different Perspective